Letting the tiger out of its cage: bosonic coding without concatenation: Examples of tiger codes

 Combining those two blocks, we construct the \((L \times M)\)-mode tiger Shor code --- encoding a logical qubit --- with generator matrices \begin{eqs} \HX = \quad\text{and}\quad \HZ = ~. \end{eqs} Here, \( \mathbb{1}_M\) is the \(M\)-dimensional identity.
 Its logical operators are $\mathbf{x}=\mathbf{x}_{1}\otimes \mathbf{1}_M$ and $\mathbf{z}= \mathbf{z}_{1}\otimes \mathbf{z}_{2}$.

-This code has distances $d_X=\|\mathbf{x}\|_1=M$ and $d_Z=4ML \sin^2(\frac{\pi}{2M})$.
-By letting $L\sim M^2$, both distances become linear with system size.
-However, while all syndrome operators have constant weight, one dissipator is non-local with weight $2M$.
+This code has distances $d_X=|\mathbf{x}|=M$ and $d_Z=4ML \sin^2(\frac{\pi}{2M})$.
+By letting $L\sim M^2$, both distances increase as we increase the system size.
+However, while all $Z$-type stabilizers have constant weight, one dissipator is non-local with weight $2M$.
 This non-local stabilizer also appears in the Shor code.
-In the next section, we provide a surface-code construction with constant-degree stabilizers and increasing $X$ and $Z$ distances.
+In the next section, we provide a surface-code construction with constant-degree stabilizers and increasing $X$- and $Z$-distances.